duskcus/duskcus.github.io/views/laravel/index.md

 <h2>1.1 INTRODUCTION</h2>

 <h3>What is Laravel?</h3>
-<p>Laravel is framework great for quickly making web apps.
-I like to compare it to python.
-It has a large ecosystem, it is somewhat slower compared to other frameworks, however in realtime it isn't noticeable in many cases.
-I would say this sums up the main reasons to use.
-You can make web apps extremely fast, however if the app needs to be extremely fast, which in most cases it doesn't need to be, don't use it.</p>
+<p>Laravel is a great framework for quickly building web apps, with a large ecosystem.
+While it's slightly slower than some frameworks, the difference is often negligible.
+It's ideal for most projects unless when N2 notation becomes critical, which in 99% of cases it won't.</p>

 <h3>What do you need?</h3>
 <p>Basics in the following:</p>